 Hand Turkey Geometry: Turn the classic trace your hand and make a turkey craft into an opportunity to learn about hand geometry!

-Five Little Pumpkins STEM Activity: Keep the younger kiddos busy with this adorable pumpkin activity based off of the nursery rhyme.
-I love this activity because it teaches kids about building and problem solving.
+Five Little Pumpkins STEM Activity: Keep the younger kiddos busy with this adorable pumpkin activity based on the nursery rhyme.
+I love this activity because it teaches kids about building and problem-solving.

 Candy Corn Catapults: Fling candy through the air with a catapult that is built out of a few items laying around the house.
 Build one for each kid in the family and see who can get their candy corn to take the longest leap.
 So much fun!

 Fall, Sink, or Float STEM Activity: Gather some pine cones, apples, and leaves to test in a bin of water.
 Do they fall, sink, or float?

 Hot Chocolate Science Experiment: Turn hot cocoa into a science experiment without any extra supplies.
 All you need is some cocoa, water, mugs, and water.

 Salt and Ice Activity: Does Salt Melt Ice?: Roads start to become icy this time of year as winter starts to roll in.
 Conduct this science experiment with frozen chunks of ice (made in the shape of hands thanks to some rubber gloves!) to find the answer to this question; Does salt melt ice?

 Building with Candy Pumpkins: All you need is some gummy candies and toothpicks!
 Watch your little engineer come to life with such a simple set of supplies.